Arshad-Siddiqui/Arshad-Siddiqui-Test/README.md

 Sales Assistant

-- Manage tills, put out stock and prepare deliveries.
-- Check products are in date and ensure inventory count is accurate.
 - Ensure effective communication with customers to share information in a polite and efficient way.
 - Maintain organisation to improve productivity for me and my colleagues.
 - Quickly adapt to store conditions and correctly prioritise the most critical work.
+- Manage tills, put out stock and prepare deliveries.
+- Check products are in date and ensure inventory count is accurate.

 ## Skills

 **Team Player**
-- I enjoy filling in knowledge gaps and trying to get people over blockers, as well as taking on challenging work and offering leadership where required.
+- In group projects I try and get people over blockers, as well as taking on challenging work and offering leadership where required.
-- An example being when we were looking to add swipe functionality to an app, which none of us had experience with, and I strategically volunteered to learn and employ the tech for this which lead to the team being able to focus on solving other problems and increase our overall speed.
+- An example being when we were looking to add swipe functionality to an [app](https://github.com/Dmum303/MERNsters-inc), which none of us had experience with, and I strategically volunteered to learn and employ the tech for this which lead to the team being able to focus on solving other problems and increase our overall speed.

 **Self motivated**
-- To improve as a developer I set a goal to code everyday.
+- I'm always working on side projects with the goals of widening my knowledge as well as polishing skills I feel need improvement.
+For example, I took on the goal of creating a multiplayer Monopoly game which will use WebSockets, which is new to me, and will also use CSS grid and the useDrag library which I have used before but need improvement on.
 This has lead to me picking up patterns and concepts so regardless of the stack I am able to think and offer solutions to problems.
+For example, learning testing and API structure using Ruby I was able to quickly recognise similar patterns in doing the same with Javascript in an express based app.
 - I recently took on the challenge of learning Go in order to produce performant, microservice style backends, as well as increase comfort writing in new languages/paradigms.
 I also enjoy educational media such as videos which help break down new concepts for me such as Docker and new language features.
 - I have a desire to be a great, well rounded developer so I can offer more help to others.